Updated on January 12, 2021

 Ready to go 10 Days Alaska Itinerary

-Below we show you our proposition on how you can fill ten days in Alaska.
+Below we show you our proposition on how you can fill 10 Days Alaska Itinerary.
 Later we describe each day in detail to help you plan as you like.
+You can change our 10 Days Alaska Itinerary and start south and go north if it better fits the weather forecast.
 We assume that you are renting a car or motorhome.
-In case of a vehicle you can sleep in a hotel/Airbnb or a tent – you will find all the options below.
+In case of a vehicle, you can sleep in a hotel/Airbnb or a tent – you will find all the options below.

-We assume that you will be flying to Anchorage from one of the cities across the United States or Canada (if you are coming from Europe, you must transfer at one of the other airports, because except Condor Airlines from Frankfurt and Icelandair from Reykjavik there are no direct flights to Anchorage).
-Most of the flights will last a couple of hours, and usually, they are arriving in the afternoon, so we do not suggest you to plan anything, but Anchorage sightseeing on that day.
+We assume that you will be flying to Anchorage from one of the cities across the United States or Canada.
+Most of the flights will last a couple of hours, and usually, they are arriving in the afternoon, so we do not suggest you plan anything but Anchorage sightseeing on that day.

 Car rental or motorhome?